Collections, Artifacts, and Donations

 Our permanent collection also includes a small art collection, featuring Rossland artists, Rossland subjects, and scenes of Rossland!

-When people offer to donate artifacts to the Museum’s collection, our Collections Manager reviews the potential donation, considers whether it aligns with our Collections Policy, and decides whether to accept it into the collection.
+When people offer to donate artifacts to the Museum’s collection, our Collections team reviews the potential donation, considers whether it aligns with our Collections Policy, and decides whether to accept it into the collection.
 If there is any doubt as to whether an item is suitable for the collection, the item goes to the Collections & Research Committee for a final decision.

 • Do we already have one (or more) in the collection?
 Duplicate items can definitely still be valuable!
 For example, we might still be interested in adding a duplicate artifact if it’s in better condition than the artifacts already in our collection, if it has additional historical context attached (e.g. the item used to belong to your grandfather, and you know a really great story about how he used it), or if we can add the artifacts to our Education or Research Collections for different use within the Museum.
 However, sometimes we don’t have space for duplicates, so it’s definitely something we need to consider!